 Packet pick up will be available only on the morning of the ride at the ride start.
 Your ride packet will include, among other things, a helmet sticker and a rider bib.
 PLEASE PLACE THE HELMET STICKER ON THE LEFT SIDE OF YOUR HELMET AND THE BIB IN A PLACE WHERE IT IS VISIBLE AT ALL TIMES.
 We will be tracking all riders by bib number.
 This is a crucial safety item.
 Also, after the ride, hold on to either your helmet sticker or your bib in order to collect your after-ride goodies.

 At the request of the Broomfield Police Department, at the start of each ride, we will be sending riders out five (5) at a time.
 Riders will be asked to position themselves in the starting group in a place that approximates the speeds you expect to average on the course.
-We will send out the faster riders first.
+We will send out the faster riders first- 5 at a time.
 The ride is still relatively small, so we expect that all riders will be out on course fairly quickly.
 Please cooperate with us in this vitally important safety matter.

 Riders will be expected to obey all traffic laws including stopping for all stop signs and stop lights.
 Additionally, most of the routes are on two-lane country roads without a shoulder.
 Some truck traffic can be expected on these roads during the ride.
 For your safety, PLEASE RIDE SINGLE FILE AT ALL TIMES.
 Where some double file riding is unavoidable (e.g. you are passing slower riders or going to the back of a single-file pace line), make sure it is safe to do so before you ride double file.
 Then, please ride double file for only the minimum time absolutely necessary.
 DO NOT RIDE THREE ACROSS FOR ANY REASON.
 On this particular course, riding three across is dangerous and rude.

-If on ride day, you have an emergency (e.g. mechanical problem you cannot fix, injury, need a SAG, etc.), call the RIDE DAY COMMAND CENTER AT 303-872-2295, OR IF YOU CANNOT REACH THE RIDE DAY COMMAND CENTER, THE RIDE DIRECTOR (BENNETT SIGMOND) AT 303-229-3818.
+If on ride day, you have an emergency (e.g. mechanical problem you cannot fix, injury, need a SAG, etc.), contact information will be provided ride day.

 We expect the ride to be joyful and problem free.
 However, if you encounter a problem on the course that you believe we need to know about, you may call the Command Center or report it to the rest stop volunteers.
 The rest stop volunteers will report it to the Command Center.